kiranjeet24/Daily-Progress-Report/README.md

 - Getting Information What is GitHub Pages.
 - Create a New Repository on GitHub.
 - Setting Repository as the main branch and setting a theme for GitHub pages.
-- Learning about Personal access tokens for push Local Repository on GitHub.
+"policy domain="path" rights="none" pattern="@*"- Learning about Personal access tokens for push Local Repository on GitHub.
 - Learning Syntax of Markdown Language in GitHub.
 <br>